 Exposure to education that contradicts otherwise deeply rooted norms likely mediates these generational differences.
 A study among Hong Kong undergraduates found that students in non-health-related programs exhibited higher levels of belief in traditional limitations on menstruating women [8].
-To our knowledge, only two studies using the same data in Uttar Pradesh have performed quantitative analysis on the determinants and relationship between individuals' knowledge and attitudes on a large sample [6, 34].
-Whereas these two studies examine adult men's general knowledge of women's reproductive health and include menstruation as a small component, the present study takes boys' experiences with menstruation as its primary focus.
+To our knowledge, only two studies using the same data in Uttar Pradesh have performed quantitative analysis on the determinants and relationship between individuals' knowledge and attitudes on a large sample [6, 34], although these two studies examine adult men's general knowledge of women's reproductive health and include menstruation only as a small component.